PeterMyer/PeterMyer/README.md

 I'm a full stack developer living in Austin, Texas.

-Originally self-taught in Python, I formally trained in the Javascript NERD stack(Node.js, Express, React, and Relational DBs) at [Fullstack Academy](https://www.fullstackacademy.com/) in 2021.
+Originally self-taught in Python, I formally trained in the Javascript NERD stack(Node.js, Express, React, and Relational DBs) at [Fullstack Academy](https://www.fullstackacademy.com/).

 I'm passionate about projects that help people engage in self-improvement and personal growth.

-Currently, I'm especially curious about gamification and dataviz projects for education, skill development and habit building.

-Mostly just trying to learn as much as possible and make tools that will be useful for people.
+Currently, I am working on extending my knowledge around microservice architecture and event-based systems.

 <!--